This glossary contains information on phrases and abbreviations used by DeepSource.

 A Data Source Name (or) DSN, is a repository-specific endpoint to identify/authenticate the data source from where additional data is sent to DeepSource, such as artifacts.
 DSNs contains sensitive information and should never be exposed publicly.

 An issue is a problem detected by an analyzer for a repository, which is recommended to be fixed.
 Issues can be of different types: bug risks, anti-patterns, security vulnerabilities, style violations, performance or documentation.
-Issues are also categorized on the basis of severity: minor, major or critical.

 A metric is a measure of a key property of a repository, reported by an analyzer.
 Metrics can be reported by an analyzer internally, or using an external artifact.